List of Judge Dredd characters: Sanchez

+First appearance: 2000 AD #2003 (2002).
+Created by John Wagner, Andy Diggle and Henry Flint.

 Judge Sanchez was a newly graduated Judge when Mr. Bones released the Incubus on Mega-City One.
 She fought alongside Dredd and Judge Giant in the defence of the Grand Hall of Justice but it appeared the strain would break her.
 However, the various perils (including being impregnated by the Incubus) helped mould her into a strong judge.
 Consequently, she was chosen as one of the team assisting Dredd in his mission to rescue Chief Judge Fargo from his kidnappers in the Cursed Earth (in the story "Origins").
 She states during this time that she is not sure she agrees with the Justice Department's policy of celibacy for Judges.

 Shenker

+First appearance: 2000 AD #457 (1986).
+Created by John Wagner, Alan Grant and Cliff Robinson.

 Judge Shenker became head of Psi Division in 2108, and was at the same time appointed to the Council of Five by outgoing Chief Judge McGruder.
 In 2122 he was dismissed from the Council by Chief Judge Hershey because of the disappointing performance of his division, but he remained head of the division until 2144, when he resigned.
 He was succeeded as head of Psi-Division by Judge Shakta.